-“We wanted to confirm the sincerity of our apology,” Kraft said in an e-mail.
+“We wanted to confirm the sincerity of our apology,” the DU spokesperson said in an e-mail.

 DU has committed to an open forum, tentatively planned for next week, which will bring together individuals from OMSA, DU, and members of Latin interest groups.

 As the two incidents have developed, questions have been raised about campus culture, the University’s relationship with its Greek organizations, and the effectiveness of “dialogue.”